-In addition to a research skills module, you will study the following two core modules:
+In addition to Research Skills, Sources and Methods (for students with a law background) or Socio-Legal Theory (for students without a law background, you will study the following two core modules:

 This module introduces you to the increasing number of dilemmas in bioethics that cross national boundaries and transcend domestic regulation.
 Bioethical dilemmas, whether arising from scientific and technological developments or from the research practices of pharmaceutical companies, raise issues which cannot be effectively addressed at national or regional levels.
 Bioethics clearly calls for global solutions to what are global dilemmas and you will be introduced to some of the key bioethical issues which arise in the contemporary global context

 This course explores the interface between human rights and health care law.
 It examines the evolution of Health Care Law both before and after the enactment of the UK Human Rights Act 1998.
 It explores this debate in the context of a number of controversial and topical issues.

 Further information on the Human Rights and Healthcare Law module is available on the Law School website.